 This guide provides a step-by-step approach and useful templates to do an equal pay audit.
 It is designed to make it easy for larger businesses to examine their pay systems and decrease the risk of an equal pay claim.

 What is an equal pay audit?

-An equal pay audit involves comparing the pay of men and women doing equal work in your organisation.
-It has three main purposes:
+An equal pay audit compares the pay of men and women doing equal work in your organisation to:

-- to identify any differences in pay between men and women doing equal work
+- identify any differences in pay between men and women doing equal work

-- to investigate the causes of any (differences in pay between men and women doing equal work, and
+- investigate the causes of any (differences in pay between men and women doing equal work

-- to eliminate instances of unequal pay that cannot be justified.
+- eliminate instances of unequal pay that cannot be justified

 While every effort has been made to ensure that this advice is accurate and up to date, it does not guarantee that you could successfully defend an equal pay claim.
 Only the courts or tribunals can give authoritative interpretations of the law.